diskoverdata/diskover-docs/source_files/install_scanners.md

 ##### Python on Windows

-By default, Windows links the python.exe and python3.exe executables to the Microsoft Store.
-This means that if you try to run a command like python script.py, it might prompt you to install Python from the Store, even if you've already installed it manually.
-The installer installs Python manually, so you'll need to disable this setting.
-To do so, search for 'Manage App Execution Aliases' in the Windows search bar, then find 'python3' and 'python,' and set both to 'No' or 'Off.'

 By default, Windows links the `python.exe` and `python3.exe` executables to the Microsoft Store.
 This means that if you try to run a command like `python script.py`it might prompt you to install Python from the Store, even if you've already installed it manually.
 The installer installs Python manually, so you'll need to disable this setting.
 To do so, search for Manage App Execution Aliases in the Windows search bar, then find python3 and python, and set both to **No** or **Off**.

 #### Build Directories